NGrey9/Cheating-Detection/README.md

-To implement my model to Cheating Detection using camera, you need to modify something in your mmaction2 directory
+To implement my model to Cheating Detection using camera, you need to modify something in your mmaction2 directory:

+- Change original mmaction2/demo/demo_skeleton.py to be the same as my mmaction2/demo/demo_skeleton.py